paul-at/phpcompat/README.md

 The goal of the project is to facilitate migration of legacy PHP code to newer PHP versions.

-The project was founded to facilitate migration to PHP 5.3 and 5.4 and improve cross-SAPI portability, while maintaining compatibility with all PHP 5.x versions.
+The project was founded to help migration to PHP 5.3 and 5.4 and improve cross-SAPI portability, while maintaining compatibility with all PHP 5.x versions.

 ## Usage